 .

-We (Americans) sent winter coats to Honduras in the summer.
+For example: Americans sent winter coats to Honduras in the summer (source).

-We (Americans) sent so many completely useless and unneeded toys and stuffed animals to the children affected by the Sandy Hook Shooting that the local relief organizations had to rent warehouses to store everything (and find extra volunteers to sort through everything).
+Americans sent so many unneeded toys and stuffed animals to the children affected by the Sandy Hook Shooting that the local relief organizations had to rent warehouses to store everything and find extra volunteers to sort through it all (source).

-Just last year, a family in our school community was devastated by a house fire while they were on vacation.
-They literally lost everything and had very specific requests for donated goods.
-Yet even still, they ended up with so many random donations of unusable goods and clothing that they simply asked for all donations to stop.
+On a more personal note, family friends of ours were devastated by a house fire while on vacation.
+They lost everything and had very specific requests for donated goods (specific sizes of clothing, certain gift cards, etc.) Even still, they ended up with so much unwanted stuff that they asked for all donations to stop because it was too much work to sort through everything.

 This quote sums it up pretty well:

-This is another one I’ve touched on before in previous blog posts — but I want to mention it again.
+This is another one I’ve touched on before, but our school just collected these boxes so I want to mention it again.

-These shoeboxes are so great, the organizations behind them are fantastic, and I’m confident the people sending boxes are doing it with the best of intentions… but so often, the contents of the boxes are not a good fit for the children receiving them.
+These shoeboxes are great, the organizations behind them are fantastic, and I’m confident the people sending boxes are doing it with the best of intentions… but so often, the contents of the boxes are innapropriate for the children receiving them.

-They get XL t-shirts left over from events because in our minds “these shirts are better than nothing”.
-They get toys with English instructions, markers and crayons with no means for acquiring paper to use them on, and personal hygiene and cosmetic items that are not culturally appropriate.
+They get toys with English instructions, markers and crayons with no paper to use them on, and personal hygiene and cosmetic items that are not culturally appropriate.

 .